 Tarantino conceives of all his films on the page first.
 So, of course, his stamp is all over it.

 This probably won't make Tarantino very happy.
-But it's the truth.
+But it's the truth if you consider the classical source of the term.

 It's also part of the auteur backlash.
 Because this distinction is a bit silly.